Dimitri-Blanchard/mackor/README.md

 # MAC Address Changer Script

-This Bash script allows you to change your MAC address either automatically at specified intervals or manually for a specific network interface
+This Bash script allows you to change your MAC address either automatically at specified intervals or manually for a specific network interface.

 ## Table of Contents